 Katie Walsh leads the cities, states and regions program at CDP North America to measure and manage climate and environmental action.
 She has more than a decade of experience working on urban planning and climate change.
 She served as an Environmental Defense Fund Climate Corps fellow in the Mayor’s Office of Sustainability in the City of Philadelphia and served as a fellow at the US Department of Energy Policy and International Affairs Office.
 Katie is a Senior Fellow with the Environmental Leadership Program, and an alumni of the POCACITO program.
 She holds a Master’s in Urban Planning from Tufts University and a Master’s in International Business and Environmental Policy from the Fletcher School of Law and Diplomacy.

 Katie serves on her local Community Board in Southern Brooklyn, New York and was elected to chair her district’s local Democratic County Committee.
 In 2020, she ran for the New York State Assembly.
 While Katie did not win this seat, she stays focused on supporting her district while also giving people with experience in environment, clean energy and climate change action the tools to run and win local and state office.

-Outside of work, Rob is a member of the Student Conservation Association (SCA), Alumni Council, serving as a volunteer leader on service days, helping to organize outreach events and assists in keeping SCA alumni connected and engaged.
-In addition to serving on the SCA’s Alumni Council, Rob also is the Chairman of the Brick City Supper Club, a bi-weekly informal networking event at local restaurants (pre-pandemic) that explores Newark’s amazing restaurants, supports local businesses, and brings people together.
+Outside of work, Rob served as a member of the Student Conservation Association (SCA) Alumni Council and was recently recognized as a SCA100k Ambassador.
+In addition to serving with the SCA, Rob also is the Chairman of the Brick City Supper Club, a bi-weekly informal networking event at local restaurants (pre-pandemic) that explores Newark’s amazing restaurants, supports local businesses, and brings people together.